robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 * .red[R1.1.4] _Unless_ the baby panthers found are indeed cats

 ???
 In step 1 we introduce a series of doubts for the claim that the room has no black cats.
 The doubts are expressed in a manner that the provokes the introduction of a doubt.
-They start with the word .red[**unless.**].
+They start with the word unless.
 Here are some doubts that I came up with.
-Unless the room is not locked, unless the search process does not cover the entire room, unless the people searching are not competent, unless the paper panthers found are indeed cats.
+Unless the room is not locked, unless the search process does not cover the entire room, unless the people searching are not competent, unless the baby panthers found are indeed cats.
 This last doubt captures a false negative situation.